systragroup/quetzal-network-editor-doc/docs/microservice/02_gtfs_importer.md

 ## Convert

-Once all the GTFS have been selected, you can clink on download in order to convert the GTFS to Quetzal's own public transport format.
+Once all the GTFS have been selected, you can clink on **download** in order to convert the GTFS to Quetzal's own public transport format.

 ![Alt text](/microservice/download_gtfs.png)

-This will directly display the public transport network of the GTFS uploaded, in the Quetzal format and for the date and time choosen.
+This will directly display the public transport network of the GTFS uploaded, in the Quetzal format and for the date and time chosen.

 ![Alt text](/microservice/gtfs_display_web.png)